preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/microsoft-365/teams-appgenerator-612/index.rst

 Generate Omnia App
 **********************
+Just do this:

-Add a title for the app, a description and the home url, and click GENERATE.
+1. Add a title for the app.
+2. Add a description.
+3. Add the home url.
+4. click GENERATE.

 The app is created and downloaded as a zip to your Download library.

-The app is actually ready for use but there may be some more settings you want to do, using Developer Portal.
+The app is actually ready for use but there may be some more settings you want to do, see below.

 Additional settings
 --------------------